davidekete/remix-ide/docs/static_analysis.md

 `remix-analyzer` is the library which works underneath the Remix Analysis tool.

-`remix-analyzer` is an [NPM package](https://www.npmjs.com/package/@remix-project/remix-analyzer).
+`remix-analyzer` is an [npm package](https://www.npmjs.com/package/@remix-project/remix-analyzer).
 It can be used as a library in a solution supporting node.js.
 Find more information about this type of usage in the [remix-analyzer repository](https://github.com/ethereum/remix-project/tree/master/libs/remix-analyzer#how-to-use)